devspace-sh/devspace/README.md

 ```

 #### 2. Check your Dockerfile
 Make sure your Dockerfile works correctly.
 Use Google to find the best solutions for creating a Dockerfile for your application (often depends on the framework you are using).

-If your pods are crashing, you might have the wrong ENTRYPOINT or something is missing within your containers.
+If your pods are crashing, you might have the wrong `ENTRYPOINT` or something is missing within your containers.
 A great way to debug this is to start the interactive development mode using:
 ```bash
 devspace dev -i
 ```
 With the interactive mode, DevSpace will override the `ENTRYPOINT` in our Dockerfile with `[sleep, 999999]` and open a terminal proxy.
 That means your containers will definitively start but only in sleep mode.
-After the terminal opens you can run the start command for your application yourself, e.g. `npm start`
+After the terminal opens you can run the start command for your application yourself, e.g. `npm start`.

 #### 3. Debug your application with kubectl
 Run the following commands to find issues: